tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_doc_getting_started_section.md

 {% include course_image.html url="http://docs.parseplatform.org/parse-server/guide/#getting-started" filename="parseservergettingstarted" ext_web="png" ext_print="png" alt="Parse Server getting started" caption="Parse Server getting started" %}

 The Parse Server tutorial provides a good amount of detail and handholding through the various steps.
-For the more detailed steps of connecting your app and running the server elsewhere, the tutorial links out to more information.
+For the more detailed steps on connecting your app and running the server elsewhere, the tutorial links out to more information.

 ### Adsense